Libel, Slander, and Defamation Law: The Basics

 These terms and details are further defined below:

 The Statement - A "statement" needs to be spoken (slander), written (libel), or otherwise expressed in some manner.
 Many consider slander less harmful than libel because the spoken word often fades more quickly from memory.
 These statements are especially damaging (the legal term for which is defamation per se) if they involve a public or private individual's health, business, criminal propensity, or sexual misconduct.
 Defamation of character in these particular areas can be actionable as defamation per see.

 - Publication: For a statement to be published, a third party (someone other than the person making the statement or the subject of the statement) must have seen, heard, or read the defamatory statement.
 Unlike the traditional meaning of the word "published," a defamatory statement does not need to be printed.
 Rather, a statement heard over the television or seen scrawled on someone's door is considered to be published.

 Injury - To succeed in a defamation lawsuit, the plaintiff must show the statement to have caused injury to the subject of the statement.
 This means that the statement must have hurt the reputation of the subject of the statement.
-For example, a statement has caused injury if the subject of the statement lost work as a result of the statement.
+For example, a statement has caused injury if the subject of the statement lost work due to the statement.